 Naming the capitalists, the military-industrial complex of India and the US that benefits from the conflict in the valley, is a strict no-no for the Hurriyat and its affiliate organisations.
-None of the parties considers the US and its military-industrial complex responsible for the long-standing conflict, rather many of them seek the meddling of the US, which is a war-criminal state itself, in resolving the conflict over Kashmir.
+None of the parties consider the US and its military-industrial complex responsible for the long-standing conflict, rather many of them seek the meddling of the US, which is a war-criminal state itself, in resolving the conflict over Kashmir.

-As India is a big market for the US and also a source of cheap raw materials and labour, thanks to the neo-liberal economic regime embraced by subsequent governments since 1992, therefore, unlike the civil conflicts in other parts of the world where this war criminal intrudes and carries out genocide on behalf of one side to colonise the other side, the US remained in the backstage of the conflict and limited its role in providing arms and ammunition to both sides of the war and earned huge profits out of it.
+As India is a big market for the US and also a source of cheap raw materials and labour, thanks to the neo-liberal economic order embraced by subsequent regimes since 1992, therefore, unlike the civil conflicts in other parts of the world where this war criminal intrudes and carries out genocide on behalf of one side to colonise the other side, the US remained in the backstage of the conflict and limited its role in providing arms and ammunition to both sides of the war and earned huge profits out of it.
 There is an important requirement of the US to keep the Kashmir valley heavily militarised at both Indian and Pakistan’s side of the fence, because of the valley’s proximity to China, which the US and its allies, including India, are trying to encircle militarily to wage a largescale war against it.
-Therefore, under the garb of “maintaining law and order” and “protecting the nation” slogans, the Indian state is reinforcing a huge contingent of armed forces to the valley to meet the US requirements.
+Therefore, under the garb of “maintaining law and order” and “protecting the nation” slogans, the Indian state is reinforcing a huge contingent of armed forces to the valley to fulfil the American agenda.

 No political party in the valley ever took up this issue or tried to expose the complicity of the US, Pakistan and India in keeping the valley tensed and turbulent deliberately to serve their greater interests of building an anti-China military setup.
 This servility towards the US and its lackeys like Pakistan and India has oiled the palms of many political leaders in the separatist camp, who dodged all weathers to stay relevant and perched on the high seats in the valley.

 Kashmir, therefore, needs new leaders and essentially from the toiled section of the masses so that they can lead the people’s struggle with an uncompromising spirit and extreme determination.
-But to erect such a leadership, it will be imperative to reach out to the masses at the first place and then bring them on the forum of political discussion and coaching, so that the hot iron can be hit when it’s red hot.
-The shape of the political movement of the democratic and progressive forces will depend upon the quality of the leadership that would emerge from a series of the new type of mass struggle in Kashmir.
+But to erect such a leadership, it will be imperative to reach out to the masses at the first place and then bring them on the forum of political discussion and coaching, so that the iron can be hammered when it’s red hot.
+The shape of the political movement of the democratic and progressive forces will depend upon the quality of the leadership that would emerge from a series of the new type of mass struggles in Kashmir.

 Another big challenge before a democratic force that will strive to represent the majority of the people of Kashmir is its credibility before all sections of the Kashmiri poor, as Kashmir is not homogeneous but a heterogeneous society with vivid cultures and lifestyles co-existing with each other since a long period of time.
 Defining the struggle of Kashmir in a monochromatic way will be a gross error.
-The political party that will strive to become the vanguard of the broad masses of Kashmir must be able to gauge the temperaments of different communities, cultures, nationalities and people living in Kashmir and come up with a comprehensive policy that will provide holistic development to all these sections of the economically deprived and weak sections.
+The political party that will strive to become the vanguard of the broad masses of Kashmir must be able to gauge the temperament of different communities, cultures, nationalities and people living in Kashmir and come up with a comprehensive policy that will provide holistic development to all these sections of the economically deprived and weak sections.

 The rich and the upper-middle class of Kashmir society was never a trustworthy ally of the people of Kashmir in their pursuit for an independent nation.
 However, it’s this class that owns all resources in the valley, controls the political outfits through their grip over the leadership and are generally called the decision-makers for the valley.
 These classes have devoted enough resources and energy to maintain the status quo in the valley as it prolongs their political importance and keeps them relevant in the ongoing affairs in the valley.
-A party of the broad masses must have to trash these collaborators and opportunists and make the poor and the ordinary people the decision-makers and leaders of the movement, which cannot happen unless the party can brave a severe storm of opposition and dodge all types of sabotages that the privileged section of the society would do to retain their dominance.
+A party of the broad masses must have to trash these collaborators and opportunists and make the poor and the ordinary people the decision-makers and leaders of the movement, which cannot happen unless the party can brave a severe storm of opposition and dodge all types of sabotage that the privileged section of the society would do to retain their dominance.

 The final challenge will be to win over the political support from the broad masses of India, i.e. the working class and peasantry of the country, who are repressed and exploited by the same classes that enslave people of Kashmir, Nagaland or Manipur.
 The struggle of Kashmir has continued without much support from the broad masses of India, who are continuously taught that the political struggle of the people of Kashmir is actually a Pakistan-sponsored terrorist war to keep them aloof from supporting Kashmir and its people.
 It’s important that the political party of Kashmir must explain its goals and vision to the people of India and wean them from the camp of the Hindutva fascism, which aims at misleading the people and getting their acts of violence endorsed by the people.
 Once the large section of the Indian toiled people, the workers and the peasantry are shown that the Kashmiri people don’t want to live under Indian occupation and that the Indian ruling classes that persecute Kashmiri people also exploit the poor people of India, kills tribal people in Chhattisgarh–Jharkhand–Odisha, shoots at farmers in Madhya Pradesh and fires the notorious pellet gun on agitating farmers in Maharashtra.